unemployable/Golf-Mk5-RCD330-CAN-Filter/README.md

 ## Future Work

-If the prototype proves to work reliably, I am considering some enhancements:
+If the prototype proves to be reliable, I am considering some enhancements:

 * Port the s/w to the Blue CAN Filter (SWD), just to make sure it can also work.
 * Reduce the brightness a bit (using 0xdc value).